Yesterday, we published a new breaking Polars release to PyPI.

-Yesterday, we published a new breaking Polars release to PyPI.
-The new version includes quite a few breaking changes.
 Most of these changes have been announced through deprecation warnings, but we did include some surprises.
-This document should help you navigate the upgrade to Polars 0.19.

 For the full list of changes, please see our changelog.